-The center of the dissipating "Gale of 1878" moved to the west of Manhattan.
+The center of the dissipating "Gale of 1878" moved west of Manhattan.
 Shortly after daybreak winds gusted over 50 mph and 0.73" of rain was measured in Central Park.

-A shield of heavy rain from a tropical storm that passed over the Delmarva Peninsula soaked the City with 2.46".
+A shield of heavy rain from a tropical storm that passed over the Delmarva Peninsula soaked the City with 2.46" of rain.

 Three days after a record high of 80° this morning's low was a record 32°, and the high recovered to just 41°.
 Tomorrow would see another record established, with a low of 31°.
 (All three records are still standing.)

 Today's high of 76° was the warmest reading of the month, but a strong cold front passed through during the evening and by midnight the temperature had fallen to 45° (on its way to 36° at daybreak on 10/24 - the coldest reading of the month.)